 '''

-real a[M,N];
+array[M, N] real a;

 '''

 The function 'num_elements', on the other hand, measures all of the elements, so that the array a above has $M \times N$ elements.

 The specialized functions 'rows()' and 'cols()' should be used to extract the dimensions of vectors and matrices.